 Battery Selector Switch - Operates as a battery switch and provides the additional ability to connect two batteries in parallel for starting in case one battery is low.
 Allows emergency starting of either engine with the opposite battery.
 May be used in conjunction with an isolator and third battery.
 Refer to Ship Systems for more information.

-Windshield Wiper Switch - Controls operation of windshield wipers.

-Compass - Aids with navigation by indicating where NORTH is located.
-The compass must be adjusted for the area you are in and can be affected by instruments installed adjacent to it.
+Windshield Wiper Switch - Controls operation of windshield winers can be affected by instruments installed adjacent to it.
 The compass must be compensated (corrected) for deflections caused by magnets and electrical wiring in its vicinity.